Prof1611/TeamSigrid/README.md

-# BiffyBot Discord Bot
+# SigridHQ Discord Bot

-**BiffyBot** is a customised Discord bot developed for the Official Biffy Clyro Community.
+**SigridHQ** is a customised Discord bot developed for the Official Sigrid Community.
 It focuses on enhancing member engagement, streamlining server utilities, and providing robust audit logging—all in a modular, easy-to-configure package.

 ## 🚀 Features